Mark Mills, CAS/MA '06

 Each student application is reviewed individually, so no specific weight is placed on professional experience.
 Applications are evaluated in a holistic manner.

 Comprehensive exams are a required component of the graduate programs in the DPA.
 The four-hour exam consists of three questions - 1 two-hour question and 2 one-hour questions.
 Each student selects two topic areas in addition to the general question.
-The comprehensive exam packet has additional information.

 As a capstone project, students must register for 6 credits of Master's Thesis PERF-797, Directed Research PERF-793, or Master's Portfolio PERF-792.
 The Master's Thesis is a traditional research-based academic exercise designed for those interested in pursuing a PhD or work in a research field.
 The Directed Research project involves research with practical analysis or application, for example a case study or marketing plan.
 The Master's Portfolio involves an additional 200 hours of internship and the development of a creative professional portfolio.